miromyke/angular-todo/README.md

 ## Simple Todo application on Angular

-#### To launch an application, simply open "index.html" in your browser.
+#### To launch an application, execute `npm i && npm start` and simply open "index.html" in your browser.

 #### To launch e2e tests: